MewsSystems/gitbook-connector-api/use-cases/mews-integrated.md

 #### 3. Add the tokenized credit card to a customer profile in Mews

 Add the tokenized credit card to a customer profile in Mews by calling [Add tokenized credit card](../operations/finance#add-tokenized-credit-card).
 Enter the `transactionId` and obfuscated credit card details in the [credit card data](../operations/finance#credit-card-data) object.
-Take note of the `CreditCardId`.
-The credit card
+Take note of the `CreditCardId` in the API response.

+The credit card will now be visible in the customer profile in Mews, under the *Payments tab* > *Credit cards* section.

+**Note:** While customer profiles are shared across all properties in a chain, credit card details are not.

 #### Charge the tokenized credit card